Eder (footballer, born 1987)

 He signed with Académica in 2008 from the lower leagues, and joined Braga four years later.
 Over seven seasons, he appeared in 143 Primeira Liga matches and scored 38 goals.
 He also played in Wales, France, Russia and Saudi Arabia, notably winning the 2017–18 Premier League with Lokomotiv Moscow.

-A Portugal international since 2012, Eder represented the country at the 2014 World Cup and Euro 2016, winning the latter and also scoring the sole goal in the final.
+Eder was born in Guinea-Bissau.
+A Portugal international since 2012, he represented the country at the 2014 World Cup and Euro 2016, winning the latter and also scoring the sole goal in the final.

 Club career

 Early years

 Born in Bissau, Guinea-Bissau, Eder moved to Portugal as a child, and started playing football with Associação Desportiva e Cultural da Adémia in the Coimbra District at the age of 11.
 He made his senior debut with Oliveira do Hospital and G.D.
 Tourizense, the latter in the third division and the farm team of Académica de Coimbra.

 Académica

-Eder made his Primeira Liga debut for Académica on 24 August 2008, in a 0–1 away loss against C.F.
+Eder made his Primeira Liga debut for Académica on 24 August 2008, in a 1–0 away loss against C.F.
 Estrela da Amadora.
 He scored his first goal for the club at the end of the season, netting the Students equalising goal in an eventual 3–1 victory over Associação Naval 1º de Maio.

 On 2 May 2010, Eder scored what looked like a winning goal against C.D.
 Nacional, but the visitors equalised at 3–3 in the 90th minute.
 On 12 September of the following year, against the same opponent and also in Coimbra, he scored twice in a 4–0 rout.
 He finished the season with five goals in 16 appearances, and helped the club win its first Portuguese Cup since 1939 after defeating Sporting CP in the final, but he only featured in the earlier rounds of the cup as he was suspended for not reporting to training for several weeks, as interest from other clubs in signing him grew.